gravity-ui/markdown-editor/docs/how-to-connect-gpt-extensions.md

 #### Example of implementation

-    setYfmRaw - a setter to change the text in the editor
+    setYfmRaw - a setter to change the text in an editor

     gptRequestHandler - your function to implement GPT response